LewisLabUCSD/GlyCompare/README.md

 ## Definition and nomenclature for variables in Glycompare:
-  - Each keywords represent a defined type of variable.
+  - Each keyword represents a defined type of variable.

 ### Glycan Part:
 - **glycan_**